Plan Your Maryland Vacation

 Looking to ease into the outdoors?
 Start with a weekend at Yogi Bear’s Jellystone Park in Hagerstown.
 Cabins have screened porches and all the essentials of home, and the park’s organized activities for the wee ones will let mom and dad get some down time.
 Looking to get a little closer to nature?
 Pitch a tent at Assateague State Park where the sounds of crashing waves and the whinnies of the island’s famous wild beach horses will thrill children of all ages.

 Kayaking is a great way to follow the numerous water trails of the Potomac and Patuxent rivers in St. Mary’s County.
 In nearby Charles County, check out Mallow’s Bay, the sunken home of nearly 230 World War I-era ships.
 The Choptank and Tuckahoe Rivers Trail on the Eastern Shore includes Frederick Douglass’ birthplace.
 Tubing is available on Antietam Creek and the Gunpowder River.
 The Monocacy Scenic River Water Trail covers 41 miles through Civil War sites.
-Water trails also cover the Middle and Upper Potomac River and C&O Canal.
-Western Maryland’s New Germany State Park offers kayaks, paddleboats and rowboats to explore the 13-acre lake’s diverse wildlife habitat.
 The Captain John Smith Chesapeake National Historic Trail traces his journey along the Chesapeake.

-Stand up Paddlers head out to sea (or bay) on rented boards up and down the Coastal Highway in Ocean City.
+Stand up paddlers head out to sea (or bay) on rented boards up and down the Coastal Highway in Ocean City.
 SUP Annapolis offers lessons and rentals on the Severn River.
 Boating in DC has paddleboards, kayaks and canoes for rent at National Harbor.
 Paddle or Pedal in North Beach and Chesapeake Beach covers all the bases with kayak, canoe, paddleboard and sailboat rentals.
-More info....

-For white-water rafting - head to the thrilling Upper Youghiogheny, Savage, Potomac, Cheat and Big Sandy rivers.
+For white water rafting, head to the thrilling Upper Youghiogheny, Savage, Potomac, Cheat and Big Sandy rivers.
 Garrett County is such a white water Mecca, the U.S. Olympic Team has trained here.
-For a unique adventure, try Adventure Sports Center International near Wisp Resort, it’s the world’s only mountaintop white-water course.
-This manmade marvel is the perfect place to learn canoeing and kayaking, but can also challenge the world’s best, which is why it was chosen as the home for the 2014 Canoe Slalom World Championships.
+For a unique adventure, try Adventure Sports Center International near Wisp Resort; it’s the world’s only mountaintop white water course.

 Cast your fly in a cascading mountain stream, drop a line in a pristine lake or swift running river, go for game fish out on the open Chesapeake, and hunt for the big billfish in the famed Atlantic canyons.
 With an unparalleled variety of species and habitats, there’s something for every budding young angler in Maryland.